andrewpey/vtland/_posts/2020-04-11-next-stop-steam-early-access.md

 This also means that new releases may happen more often than it was before.
 We recommend you to install the game via [Itch App](//itch.io/app) to keep it always up-to-date without any hassle.

-> If you bought the game without registering, you can always [https://itch.io/docs/buying/already-bought](https://itch.io/support#recover-games) and link the game to your Itch account that you use to login to the Itch App.
+> If you bought the game without registering, you can always [restore you purchase](https://itch.io/docs/buying/already-bought) and link the game to your Itch account that you use to login to the Itch App.

 ## Modding and Steam Workshop